 Researching the Candidates and Issues: Online Resources.
 Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain via numerous websites such as Project Smart Voter.
 You can also read national and hometown newspapers on-line, or search the Internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (firstname.lastname@example.org).
 FVAP also shares Voting Alerts via Facebook and Twitter.

 Returning Your Completed Ballot: Other Options.
-If your state requires you to return paper voting forms or ballots to local election officials, you can do so free of charge at the nearest embassy or consulate.
+If your state requires you to return paper voting forms or ballots to local election officials, you can do so free of charge at U.S. Embassy Harare’s Flame Lily entrance at any time.
+Please bring proof of citizenship with your ballot.
+If you are sending your ballot to the embassy with a driver or messenger, they should bring proof of your U.S. citizenship and a note authorizing them to submit your ballot.
 They must be in either postage paid return envelopes or in envelopes bearing sufficient domestic U.S. postage, and must also be addressed to the relevant local election officials.

 International mail from Zimbabwe to the United States can take up to 6 months.
 We recommend you drop off your FPCA or completed ballot in person at the embassy/consulate, and we will mail it to the United States for you free of charge via our Diplomatic Pouch.
 Contact the Consular Section for instructions and hours of operation.
 Mail sent through our diplomatic pouch generally takes 2 weeks to get to Washington, D.C., and another week to reach most U.S. counties.
 For the pouch, use a printable postage-paid voting return envelope, or affix normal domestic U.S. postage.